What is Sundowning?

 Sundowning is a symptom of Alzheimer’s disease and other forms of Dementia.
 It occurs when a loved one becomes agitated, confused, anxious, and restless later in the day as the sun starts to go down.

-The symptoms of sundowning may express itself differently depending on the person, but may include:
+The symptoms of sundowning vary depending on the individual, but may include:

 • Agitated, upset, or anxious

 • Suspicious of others

 • Pacing or wandering

 • Difficulty with tasks that appeared easier earlier in the day

 Although there is no clear understanding of what causes Sundowning, the following events may trigger its appearance in older adults:

 •Disruption in sleep/wake pattern; with dementia, a person may not be able to distinguish between day and night